wp-plugins/stats-counter/readme.txt

 * Password protected Counter
 * Hidden Counter

-Customize your counter design for Stats Counter or select flexible colors for the counter of your web page.
+Customize your counter design for Analytics Stats Counter Statistics or select flexible colors for the counter of your web page.

 If you need help with the plugin or you want to report a bug please refer to http://www.wpadm.com/support/